walles/headsetharry/README.md

 the message
 * Look up message sender's phone number for incoming messages and say the name of the sender rather than their phone number.
+* Present phone numbers for which we have no contact info as unknown